 Q: Do I have a right to a hearing?

 A: Yes.
-You have a right to request an adjudicatory hearing, which must be made within 21-days of receipt of an Order to Show Cause.
+You have a right to request an adjudicatory hearing, which must be made within 21-days of the date of the Order to Show Cause.

 Q: Can I still practice real estate appraisal if I am on probation?